Human-Connection/Human-Connection-Clock-Frontend/README.md

 TODO: Add Docker installation

-The Clock of Change API server comes bundled as a Docker Container, which enables you to run then server out of the box.
+The Clock of Change Frontend comes bundled as a Docker Container, which enables you to run a Wordpress system with the Clock of Change Frontend plugin preinstalled and preconfigured out of the box.

 Of course you need to have a recent version of [Docker](https://www.docker.com/get-started) installed.
 If you don't have Docker, follow the instructions of the link.
 You can check the version like this: